classam/potater/README.md

 * Okay, all of this speculative stuff is getting out of control.
 Let's start by just figuring out the API that I want to serve.

-    /users - touchpoint for auth stuff or redirect to /users/:username /users/:username/subscriptions - list of all subscriptions for user POST /users/:username/subscriptions/ - create new subscription
+    /users - touchpoint for auth stuff or redirect to /users/:username /users/:username - all settings for user
+    /users/:username/subscriptions - list of all subscriptions for user POST /users/:username/subscriptions/ - create new subscription
     /users/:username/subscriptions/:subscription - list of all ArticleStubs for one subscription DELETE /users/:username/subscriptions/:subscription
-    PUT /users/:username/subscriptions/:subscription - rename or tag a subscription /users/:username/articlestubs - top 100 unread ArticleStubs for user
+    PUT /users/:username/subscriptions/:subscription - rename or tag a subscription /users/:username/articles - top 100 unread ArticleStubs for user
-    /users/:username/articlestubs/:articlestub - one articlestub
+    /users/:username/articles/:articlestub - one articlestub
-    PUT /users/:username/articlestubs/:articlestub - Favourite or Read an ArticleStub /users/:username/favourites - articles Favourited by the user /articles/:article - complete article
+    PUT /users/:username/articlestubs/:articlestub - Favourite or Read an ArticleStub /articles/:article - complete article
-    /feeds/:feed - canonical data on a single feed

     and some core objects are going to be 'User', 'ArticleStub', 'ArticleStatus', 'Article', 'Feed', 'Subscription'